Launch Party: Ethiopian Spiced Almonds

 I’ve been hard at work on a new website, and today, it finally went live!
 It’s called The Domestic Mixologist, and it’s a project that my friend Mara and I have been developing since the end of last year.
-(Follow us via RSS, on twitter, facebook, yadda yadda yadda).

-Of course, had to throw a little party to kick it off.
+Of course, we had to throw a little party to kick it off.
 We had a “Testing and Tasting Party”, where people could test drive our new website while tasting some of our signature concoctions.

 To round out the menu, I wanted to make another batch of spiced almonds.
 I used a similar technique to the Spanish Spiced Almonds that I made for New Year’s Eve, but decided to use some berbere spice.
 They turned out great!Print

 Ethiopian Spiced Almonds

 - Cook Time: 18 Minutes

 - Total Time: 20 Minutes (plus 2 hours drying time)

 - Category: Appetizers & Snacks